SEND (Special Educational Needs and Disabilities)

 East Harling Primary School and Nursery is an inclusive setting, where staff are passionate about providing an education that meets the needs of all children.
 We pride ourselves on our nurturing ethos and have high aspirations for all children, regardless of ability.
-We promote a positive, growth mindset and our children understand that effort and hard work pays off, no matter where your starting point is.
-To learn more about this, take a little time to look at this external site for parents.
+We promote a positive, growth mindset* and our children understand that effort and hard work pays off, no matter what your starting point is.
+All staff are aware of the needs of the children within their classes; they receive high quality information and training to meet children's needs and remove the barriers to children's learning.

-Special Educational Needs, or SEN, is a term that is used to describe pupils who have needs that require support additional to, or different from the high quality classroom teaching on offer.
-The new SEN Code of Practice categorises these needs as:
+Special Educational Needs and disabilities, or SEND, is a term that is used to describe pupils who have needs that require support that is additional to, or different from the high quality classroom teaching on offer.
+The new SEND Code of Practice categorises these needs into four areas:

 - Communication and interaction;